life-itself/tao/onboarding/README.md

 * [ ] Hypothesis working in my browser and have created (and then deleted) one test annotation on this website
 * [ ] I have access to GDrive
   * [ ] Have created my Email signature
   * [ ] Doc Styles are set.
-Test by creating a google doc in apprentice folder and see that default doc styles are automatically applied (you can delete this document afterwards).
+Test by creating a google doc and checking that default doc styles are automatically applied (you can delete this document afterwards).
 * [ ] Calendar
   * [ ] [settings] Add working hours
   * [ ] [settings] Check if your time zone is correct